 Piriformis syndrome causes pain in the buttocks and hip.
-It occurs when the sciatic nerve is irritated by the piriformis muscle.
+It occurs when the piriformis muscle irritates the sciatic nerve.

 This irritation can cause pain, numbness, tingling, and shooting sensations in the buttocks and hip, and sometimes in the thighs and legs.
-Piriformis syndrome can be a chronic condition, a one-time injury, or a recurring source of pain.
+Piriformis syndrome can cause occasional pain or become a chronic condition.

-The piriformis muscle is a pear-shaped muscle in the buttocks that extends from the base of the spine to the top of the thigh.
-Tightness in this muscle can compress the sciatic nerve.
+The piriformis is a pear-shaped muscle in the buttocks that extends from the base of the spine to the top of the thigh.
+Piriformis syndrome

 Piriformis syndrome can come on suddenly, usually following an injury, or it can appear gradually over several months.